 Alana might be one of the most successful candidates from The Apprentice, with her cake business Ridiculously Rich by Alana, reaching annual sales of £500,000.
 The baker, who has since purchased a five-bedroom home, told the Daily Mail that going on the show was the best money decision she had ever made, explaining: It wasn't just my best financial decision, it was the best one I have ever made in my life.

 It has made a huge difference in every aspect of my life.
 Financially, I have been able to take profits from my business and put down a hefty deposit to buy a house.
 I also have a different work schedule.
 Instead of baking and selling at markets, I'm office-based and work in the development kitchen."
 Her gorgeous cakes are now sold through ambassadors across the country and she has even bought back all of Lord Sugar’s shares, according to The Sun.

 Joseph Valente – 2015

 After winning the show and going into business with Lord Sugar with a boiler installation company, ImpraGas, Joseph eventually parted ways with Alan, buying him out to take control of the firm.
 The company made a £3million turnover and has a staff of 28, and Joseph managed to land a place on Forbes 30 Under 30 Europe List for his efforts.
-However, earlier this year, Joseph sold the boiler installation business and is now the CEO of his company Trade Mastermind, which gives advice and training to businesses in the construction industry.

 Joseph is the author of a best-selling book